 BILT is a house brand for lots of motorcycling accessories and rider apparel.
 They have a pretty good selection of helmet types from half helmets to dual-sport models.
 Bilt hangs in the low to mid-range helmet market, but delivers quite well on basic features and functionality.

 The bilt Fusion has a hinged clear shield and two slide-opening forehead vents.
-The Fusion is as basic as it gets for a legitimate full-face motorcycle helmet.
-It’s even limited to Black, White and Matte Black.
+The Fusion is as basic as it gets and is the best budget full-face motorcycle helmet.
+It’s limited to Black, White and Matte Black colors.

 Best Modular Motorcycle Helmet Under $100